The Miners

-The Miners (Шахтёры) is a 1937 Soviet comedy film directed by Sergei Yutkevich.
+The Miners (Шахтёры) is a 1937 Soviet adventure drama film directed by Sergei Yutkevich.

 Plot

 The chief of one mine in a small town in the Donbas Chub is playing along with the Trotskyites and bandits.
 A certain Semyon Primak arrives at the mine and begins to confront Chub.
 Slaughterer Matvey Bobylyov, in spite of their disassembly, begins to mine coal with a completely new method.